jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Include the Lua code SOAP/XML plugins in the docker images related to `saxon`
   - Pongo (Tests): remove the external dependencies (from `http://www.dneonline.com:80/calculator.asmx` to `jeromeguillaume/ws-soap-calculator` Docker image and from `http://httpbin.apim.eu` to `svenwal/httpbin` Docker image)
 - v1.2.2
-  - XSLTransformation `saxon`: remove empty Namespace (example: `xmlns=""`)
+  - `saxon` XSLTransformation: remove empty Namespace (example: `xmlns=""`)
-  - Improve error message in case XSLT definition or XML input is not correct
+  - `XSLT Transformation`: Improve error message in case XSLT definition or XML input is not correct